WASdev/ci.docker.websphere-traditional/docs/images.md

 # IBM Container Registry (ICR)
 WebSphere Application Server traditional [images](https://www.ibm.com/docs/en/was/9.0.5?topic=container-websphere-application-server-images) are available from the IBM Container Registry (ICR) at `icr.io/appcafe/websphere-traditional`.
-Our recommendation is to use ICR instead of Docker Hub since ICR doesn't impose rate limits on image pulls.
+Our recommendation is to use ICR as it doesn't impose rate limits on image pulls.
 Images can be pulled from ICR without authentication.

 The images for the latest 3 Websphere releases for 8.5.5.x and 9.0.5.x are available and are refreshed regularly (every 1-2 weeks) to include fixes for the operating system (OS).
 8.5.5.x images are not available on the s390x platform.
 Images are based on UBI 8 standard and include IBM Java 8.